rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-4-22-rust_android_linux.md

 Why not bring C++ to Linux?
 [Linus Torvalds had this to say](https://itwire.com/open-source/rust-support-in-linux-may-be-possible-by-5-14-release-torvalds.html):

 > LOL.
 C++ solves _none_ of the C issues, and only makes things worse.
 It really is a crap language.

+To be fair, C++ _can_ solve some of C's issues, but you generally have to go out of your way and use `unsafe` to anything dubious with Rust.